Ronan-Wood/csvAirtable/README.md

 - SubCategoryId (blank)
 - GrantedBy (blank)

 Please create 10 rows of synthetic data.
 The csv describes certificates that members of an airforce base have.
 The csv attached has one row of data for you to use as an example.
-Output a csv
+Output a csv.
 ---
 ### TRAINING
 The attached file is a csv containing the following fields: